This spot has been added by

 A pair of yellowtail surgeonfish on the shallow reef flat (zone 3 on the map).

 Coral Beach is located in Eilat, on Israel’s Red Sea coast.
-The beach is about 6.5km (10 minutes by car) south of Eilat marina, and less than 3km (5 minutes) before Egypt and the Taba border crossing.
+The beach is about four miles (10 minutes by car) south of Eilat marina, and less than two miles (5 minutes) from Egypt and the Taba border crossing.
 There is free parking along the road, near the Park entrance.
 The site can also be easily reached by bus or taxi from the city center.

 Coral Beach Nature Reserve snorkeling map, Eilat